 What is Tuberous Breast Disorder?

 There are four types of tuberous breast deformities.
 Type one describes the mildest form and type four describes the most severe.
-Due to the fact that this disorder is aesthetic, the problem (and ideal solution) is often in the eye of the beholder.
-As a result, every corrective surgery is tailored to suit the patient’s needs and goals.
+Every corrective surgery is tailored to suit the patient’s needs and goals.

 Tuberous Breast with Dr Broadhurst